Category: Agriculture

 Growing Up on a Wisconsin Dairy Farm

-I grew up on a dairy farm in Southeastern Wisconsin during the 1990s.
-It was a tumultuous time in farming—small family-run dairy farms were rapidly disappearing into larger, consolidated operations.
+I grew up on a family dairy farm in Southeastern Wisconsin during the 1990s—a tough decade when small operations were disappearing fast.

-In 2001, my dad sold the herd and rented the land to a nearby large farm.
-By that point, my five older sisters had mostly graduated high school and left to make their own way.
-My parents took “city jobs”—Ma at the local grocery store, my dad first as a farmhand, then for a local horizontal drilling company.
-They bought beef cattle for me to care for during my teenage years.
+Our farm had a 60-cow herd through years of economic stress.
+In 2001, we sold the herd and rented the land to a larger operation.
+By then, my five older sisters had mostly moved on.
+My parents took “city jobs”—Ma at the local grocery store, Dad first as a farmhand, then for a local drilling company.
+They bought beef cattle for me to raise through my teen years.

 The Teenage Rebel Who Wanted Out